 The current TT coverage rate (for two doses??) is 58% among women of child-bearing age, while the protection at birth (PAB) rate among infants is 85%.

-There remains some (albeit a low?) risk of not sustaining the elimination in some areas of the country, however, (confirm with Messeret or Annet).
-Due to weak surveillance, reported cases are not always investigated and at least one district in the 2011 risk assessment report had a rate above 1/1,000 live births (ref).
+There remains some (albeit a low?) risk of not sustaining the elimination in some areas of the country, however, (confirm with Messeret or Annet) due to weak surveillance, reported cases are not always investigated and at least one district in the 2011 risk assessment report had a rate above 1/1,000 live births (ref).
 There remain pockets of low TT coverage.
 In addition, the stated policy of ring vaccination around a confirmed case is probably not taking place, according to two informants.
 A further constraint to high TT coverage rates is that target-age girls not enrolled in school are missed through the school-based program.
 In addition, health personnel have difficulty calculating PAB rates and require training in this.

 The following steps can help ensure sustainability of MNT elimination: